2015 Bangkok bombing: Investigation

 Investigators said they were "certain" that a man shown leaving a backpack at the scene of the explosion was responsible for the blast.
 The security camera footage, which has been broadcast internationally, shows the man in shorts and a yellow T-shirt taking off a dark-coloured backpack while sitting on a bench and then standing up, putting the backpack underneath the bench and walking away while looking at his phone.
 The suspect likely had arrived by tuk-tuk from an alley near Hua Lamphong.

-Some newspapers alleged that the man captured on security footage at the Erawan Shrine bomb attack was named by authorities as Mohamad Museyin, and that investigators are focusing their efforts on budget hotels in the Sathorn Road area of Bangkok where they believe the suspect stayed.
+Some newspapers alleged that the man captured on security footage at the Erawan Shrine bomb attack was named by authorities as Mohamad Museyin, and that investigators are focusing their efforts on budget hotels in the Sathon Road area of Bangkok where they believe the suspect stayed.
 However, this information was quickly dismissed by Thai authorities.

 Thailand's chief of police said the attack was carried out by a network and released a sketch of the "unidentified foreign man" who was identified in CCTV footage as being the bomber.
 A warrant was issued for his arrest the same day the reward was announced.
 Police are also saying that two other people, wearing red and white T-shirts, seen in the same footage were being treated as suspects.
 These two suspected accomplices were later identified and cleared by police.
 Police said that the bombing was not international terrorism, but said that it involved several teams and at least 10 people.
 Military junta leader Prayut Chan-o-cha warned against speculating about the reason for the bombing too soon as, "It could affect international affairs".

 A taxi driver later confirmed that he picked up the suspect, and described him as "not in a hurry.
 He seemed to be calm, like a regular customer, and not Thai.
 He also spoke in an unclear language on the way."

 Video from shortly after the first bombing showed someone in a blue shirt kicking an item into the canal where the second explosion occurred the next day.
 On 27 August, an arrest warrant was issued for this unnamed individual.